 Your motorhome chassis is pre-checked by its manufacturer before delivery to Airstream.
-The chassis manufacturer or its representatives, according to the manufacturer's warranty and service policies, must perform all service to the chassis.
-Literature is supplied by the chassis manufacturer and included with each Airstream motorhome, which gives important information concerning the chassis warranty coverage; however, the Airstream Limited Warranty covers the chassis heater, defrosters, windshield wiper blade, windshield wiper motor, wiper washer system, and LP gas bottle and LP gas regulator.
+All service to the chassis must be performed by the manufacturer according to the manufacturer's warranty and service policies.
+Literature is supplied with each Airstream motorhome, which gives important information concerning its warranty coverage; however, the Airstream Limited Warranty covers the chassis heater, defrosters, windshield wiper blade, motor, washer, LP gas bottle and gas regulator.

 Paint and appearance items, which show imperfections, should be brought to the attention of your dealer at the time of delivery and during pre-delivery inspection.
-The Airstream Limited Warranty does not cover normal deterioration by use and exposure.
+Normal deterioration by use and exposure is not covered by the Airstream Limited Warranty.

-The Airstream Limited Warranty does not cover damage to enamel or porcelain surfaces resulting from abrasion collision, impact, and broken window glass.
+Damage to enameled or porcelain surfaces resulting from abrasion, collision or impact, and broken window glass are not covered by the Airstream Limited Warranty.